diyscif/diyscif/scif-thesis.md

-Alternatively to the Elphel NC393-F-CS, trustworthy commercial camera equipment like a Bosch Flexidome 7000i can also be used, though open software and hardware are preferred for reasons as stated in [_section 7.2.3_](#intrusion-detection-system-1).
+Alternatively to the Elphel NC393-F-CS, trustworthy commercial camera equipment like a Bosch Flexidome 7000i can also be used, though open software and hardware are preferred for reasons as stated above in [_section 7.2.3_](#intrusion-detection-system-1).

 ## Visual Protection